ForgeRock/ThreatMetrix-Auth-Nodes/README.md

 [![LNRS](https://risk.lexisnexis.com/Areas/LNRS/img/logo.png)](https://risk.lexisnexis.com/threatmetrix)
 # LexisNexis ThreatMetrix Authentication Nodes

----

-The LexisNexis ThreatMetrix authentication nodes lets administrators integrate Deveice Intelligence and Risk Assessment into a ForgeRock Authentication Tree.
+The LexisNexis ThreatMetrix Authentication Nodes provides the capability for administrators to integrate Device Intelligence and Risk Assessment into a ForgeRock Authentication Tree.
 From the LexisNexis ThreatMetrix Portal, the configured policy for risk assessment will orchestrate LexisNexis products such as ThreatMetrix, Emailage, PhoneFinder, InstantID and FlexID.
-When a transaction occurs, such as a login event, the LexisNexis ThreatMetrix nodes will be integated for risk assessment resulting in a risk score that is interpretted to define outcomes such as step-up authentication, passing without further friction, or rejecting resulting in blocking the transaction.
+When a transaction occurs, such as a login event, the LexisNexis ThreatMetrix nodes will be integrated for risk assessment resulting in a risk score mapped to defined outcomes such as step-up authentication, passing without further friction, or rejecting resulting in blocking the transaction.

-## Usage
+## Installation
-To either upgrade or newly deploy these nodes, perform the following:
+LexisNexis ThreatMetrix Authentication Nodes are packaged as a jar file using the maven build toolset.
+To deploy the jar file for the nodes, perform the following:
-- Download the jar from the releases tab on github [here](https://github.com/ForgeRock/ThreatMetrix-Auth-Nodes/releases/tag/1.1.0).
+- Download the jar from the releases tab on github [here](https://github.com/ForgeRock/ThreatMetrix-Auth-Nodes/releases/latest).
+- Stop the web container to deploy the jar file
 - Copy the jar into the `../web-container/webapps/openam/WEB-INF/lib` directory where AM is deployed
 - Restart the web container to pick up the new nodes
 - Once restart is complete, the nodes will then appear in the authentication trees components palette.